thomascherickal/thomascherickal/README.md

 1. **Music runs deep.** I have always been drawn to a musical career — violinist, gospel music, church music, and choral four-part harmony where I sing 1st Bass.

-2. **I take testing seriously.** I love problems that let me apply Test-Driven Development, and I aim for 100% code coverage on my own self-directed projects.
+2. **I take testing seriously.** I love problems that let me apply Test-Driven Development, and I aim for 100% code coverage in my projects.

 3. **Outside the screen.** I love God, my family, my friends, and my pets.
 I enjoy swimming, badminton, table tennis, hot chocolate, and strong coffee.

-4. **Coding as a creative act.** I love coding for myself and have a deep passion for solving programming puzzles.
-I am a creative by calling — and I love working in teams.
+4. **Coding as a creative act.** I love coding; it's my passion, and I have a deep love for it.
+I am a technical creative by calling — and I love working in teams.

 ---